Jim Duggan: King and American patriot (1989–1993)

 In mid-1992, Duggan was moved to undercard status.
 In early 1993, he was involved in a feud with the then near 600 pound Yokozuna, who was the number one contender to the WWF Championship.
 Manager Mr. Fuji was bad mouthing America and Duggan challenged his protégé to a match.
 The match was promoted by claiming that no one had knocked Yokozuna off his feet, even though Yokozuna had fallen off his feet shortly before, during the 1993 Royal Rumble match.
 The stipulations to the match were if Duggan knocked Yokozuna off his feet, Duggan would win.
 On the February 6 edition of Superstars, Duggan won the match after knocking Yokozuna down completely, but then was manhandled by the much bigger Yokozuna after the match and fell victim to four Banzai Drops, sidelining Duggan for about four months.

 Duggan eventually returned to television and started a feud with then-Intercontinental Champion Shawn Michaels, challenging him for the title on the May 3 edition of Monday Night Raw.
 Michaels ran through the crowd, and retained the title by countout.
 On the next show, to prevent Michaels from pulling the stunt again, Duggan received a return bout in a lumberjack match.
 Before the match started, Duggan attacked his former rival Yokozuna after discovering he was one of the lumberjacks.
 Late in the match, Bam Bam Bigelow distracted Duggan from the outside, which enabled Michaels to attack him and throw him out of the ring to where Yokozuna was standing.
 Yokozuna then paid Duggan back by legdropping him on the floor, then rolled his lifeless body back into the ring as the referee's back was turned.
 As Michaels went to pin Duggan, Mr. Perfect entered the ring and attacked the champion, which resulted in Duggan being disqualified and touching off a postmatch brawl between the lumberjacks; Duggan would eventually rise to his feet and clear the ring with his 2x4.
 Duggan then competed in the King of the Ring tournament, defeating Papa Shango to qualify before losing to Bam Bam Bigelow in the quarterfinals.
 He continued to appear on WWF programming until the summer, when he left the company after losing several pre-Summerslam matches to Yokozuna.

 World Championship Wrestling (1994–2001)

 United States Heavyweight Champion (1994)

 Duggan signed a contract with World Championship Wrestling (WCW) in late 1994.
 He debuted in WCW at Fall Brawl, where he defeated Steve Austin in a squash match lasting thirty-five seconds to win the United States Heavyweight Championship.
 After becoming champion, he quickly started a feud with Austin, and eventually defeated him in a title rematch at Halloween Havoc by disqualification.
 The two had a second title rematch on the November 16 edition of Clash of the Champions, where Duggan retained the title again by disqualification.
-Duggan's reign ended at Starrcade, where he was defeated by Vader.
+Duggan's reign ended at Starrcade '94: Triple Threat, where he was defeated by Vader.